-As stated earlier in the report, based on the work completed so far to date by the Internal Audit Shared Service for the period April to August 2017; no significant cross cutting control issues have been identified that would impact on the Council's overall control environment.
-The weaknesses that have been identified are service specific and relate to an investigation.
+As stated earlier in the report, based on the work completed so far to date by the Internal Audit Shared Service for the period April to October 2017; no significant cross cutting control issues have been identified (other than that reported in the body of this report) that would impact on the Council's overall control environment.
+The weaknesses that have been identified are service specific.
 The recommendations made to improve the overall control environment have been accepted and are being / will be implemented.

 Of significant issue for the Internal Audit Shared Service is the current lack of resource and this is having an impact on the 2017/18 Audit Risk Based Plan.
-Carrying over 53% of its resource in vacant posts is unsustainable and without doubt will be a very difficult year for the service.
-A re-structure is underway which should be concluded by the end of September together with contingency measures to address the shortfall in the delivery of productive days.
+Prior to October 2017 the Section was carrying over 53% of its resource in vacant posts; this is obviously unsustainable and without doubt will make this a very difficult year for the service.
+The current structure of the Shared Service has recently been reviewed and although the staff numbers have been reduced from 18 FTE's to 14, the number of senior posts has been increased.
+The purpose of this is to ensure a more resilient service moving forward which will not only meet the requirements of the Public Sector Internal Audit Standards (PSIAS) but also the changing environment in which we operate.